YogurtTheHorse/highscores/readme.md

 When using with Docker it's easier to use environment variable containg this connection string.
 It should be called `DOTNET_ConnectionStrings__Redis`.

-# Using
+# Usage
-For example HTTP requests, please refer to [http-cases.http](HighScores/test-cases.http).
+For examples of HTTP requests, please refer to [http-cases.http](HighScores/test-cases.http).
 This project has a publicly available hosted node located at https://lb.yogurtthehor.se/.
 Currently it doesn't have any frontpage, but you for now you can freely use it

 All futher examples would be made using publicly available host